GoogleChrome/developer.chrome.com/site/en/docs/webstore/account-deletion/index.md

 - Account deletion is permanent.
 There is no "undo" for this action.
 - You can't delete an account that still has published items.
-If you have published items, make sure to [unpublish][2] them before you try and delete the account.
+If you have published items, make sure to [unpublish][unpublish] them before you try and delete the account.
 - Group publisher accounts can only be deleted by the owner or manager of the associated Google Group.

 ## How to delete a developer account {: #how-to-delete-a-developer-account }

-To delete a developer account, first make sure you've [unpublished][2] any published items.
-Then, go to your account page on the Chrome Web Store [Developer Dashboard][1].
+To delete a developer account, first make sure you've [unpublished][unpublish] any published items.
+Then, go to your account page on the Chrome Web Store [Developer Dashboard][dev-dashboard].
 Scroll down to the **Developer Account** section:

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/D6j5hOCsx4GmL3rbkEbK.png", alt="image showing the account deletion field", height="348", width="800" %}